somewind/amd-webpack-plugin/README.md

 import d3 from 'd3'
 import lodash from 'lodash'

-// Dynamic Import will use Webpack Module Engine
+// dynamic imports will use webpack module engine
 // this chunk will not convert to AMD Module import(
   /* webpackChunkName: "asyc-import-data" */